gitlabhq/terraform-provider-gitlab/docs/resources/pages_domain.md

 ### Required

 - `domain` (String) The custom domain.
-- `project` (String) The ID or full path of the project which the branch is created against.
+- `project` (String) The ID or [URL-encoded path of the project](https://docs.gitlab.com/ee/api/index.html#namespaced-path-encoding) owned by the authenticated user.

 ### Optional